Insight

 Heat Seal (Heat transfer) is perfect for lightweight garments like hi-vis vests and waterproofs.
 It’s the best option for intricate artwork and is often more cost-effective for large order runs.

-Not sure what’s right for you?
-We’re happy to help.
 Our team will recommend the best option based on your logo and garments.

 Before your branding hits fabric, your artwork needs to be right.